Apply to our Seminary

 Candidates are expected to find benefactors (i.e. family, friends, Knights of Columbus, parish, etc.) to help pay for the various expenses associated with their priestly formation.
 Please note, however, that a candidate who does not have the ability to pay the annual charge should not be discouraged from applying.
 Applications will not be declined based on an inability to pay the tuition and room/board charges.
 More information regarding financial matters can be found on the FAQ page.

-The most frequently asked questions are answered in our FAQ section.
-Take time to read through the FAQ before contacting the Vocations Office, as your concerns may be covered in that section.
+Take time to read through the Frequently Asked Questions before contacting the Vocations Office, as your concerns may be covered in that section.
 If you have more questions after reviewing the information on this site, please contact us at the appropriate location listed below.

-- English-speaking candidates from the Asian/Australian/Indian region should contact:
+- English-speaking candidates from the Oceania region should contact:

 Priestly Fraternity of St. Peter Vocations Director